 - Describe the visioning topic area, its current state of development within the computing research field, and its connection to the mission of the CCC.
 The area and scope must be properly framed and set in context.
-Which aspects of the CCC's mission will be supported by this workshop?
+Which aspects of the CCC's mission will be supported by this activity?
 In writing this description please be aware that proposal reviewers are computing researchers from a broad spectrum of areas.
 It cannot be assumed that they will have a full understanding of your specific area, so be clear and concise while giving an overview of the space. - Explain the proposed activities in detail.
-Discuss the desired format of the workshop(s), who the audience(s) are, how you will engage them, etc. If you are proposing more than one activity, be sure to explain the differences between them, the rationale for more than one activity, the products expected from each one, and the mechanisms to coordinate across activities.
+Discuss the desired format of the workshop(s) or roundtable(s), who the audience(s) are, how you will engage them, etc. If you are proposing more than one activity, be sure to explain the differences between them, the rationale for more than one activity, the products expected from each one, and the mechanisms to coordinate across activities.
 Be sure to describe the specific goals of your activity. - Connect the activity and the vision.
-How does the former support/foster the latter?

-- Justify why this vision and this activity are appropriate now.
+How does the former support/foster the latter? - Justify why this vision and this activity are appropriate now.
 Visioning is not simply a matter of getting good minds together to think on a topic.
 Why could the computing research community, and society at large, benefit from such an activity now?

-How does what you are proposing complement other related activities that may be underway? - Describe how the outcomes of the activities can be used to advance the visioning topic area.
-Be specific, for example:
+How does what you are proposing complement other related activities that may be underway?

-1) The workshop will generate a series of white papers about computing research topic XXX that will be shared with YYY.

-2) Additional articles based on the workshop findings will be written and submitted to WWW.
+- Describe how the outcomes of the activities can be used to advance the visioning topic area.
+Be specific, for example: - The workshop will generate a series of white papers about computing research topic XXX that will be shared with YYY. - Additional articles based on the workshop findings will be written and submitted to WWW.

-Please note that a formal visioning report is a required product for all CCC-funded workshops.